Last Updated on March 15, 2021 by Julia Wilson

 There’s so much work involved in running a shelter.
 Cleaning litter trays and dog kennels, grooming animals, socialising kittens and puppies.
 Two shelters I have visited recently both desperately need humans to come and spend time with kittens socialising them.
 This is a great job for adults and children (older ones who know how to handle a small animal).
 Who doesn’t like playing with kittens and puppies?

-You don’t have to give up much time, and this greatly helps the animals and increases their chances of being homed.
+You don’t have to give up much time, and this greatly helps the animals and increases their chances of finding a home.
 Even older animals benefit.
-Often animals have been mistreated and/or neglected, or suddenly found themselves alone at the shelter, and either have huge trust issues or have entirely emotionally shut down.
+Often animals have been mistreated and/or neglected, or suddenly found themselves alone at the shelter, and either has huge trust issues or have entirely emotionally shut down.
 Sitting with them quietly and rebuilding their trust in humans can help a scared or mistrustful animal come out of their shell and as a follow-on, means they become more adoptable.
 After all, few people are going to want to adopt the animal hunched in a corner.
 Time and patience can make all the difference.

 Are you a professional or a novice photographer?
 A great photo can go such a long way.
 Often shelter workers are too busy to spend time getting great shots of animals looking for homes, and this is where you can come in and help.
 Not only does it assist in presenting these animals in the best possible light, but it’s a great way to improve your photography skills.